Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/nonsolutionspecific/operations/backupandrecovery/_index.md

 ![image](https://user-images.githubusercontent.com/13309071/77288403-0ae90300-6cd8-11ea-8be0-73bbda082fab.png)

 This functionality is out of the box when using Azure Cosmos DB.

+This backup would only be relevant to use if all data is lost from Cosmos DB.

 ##### Custom backup with help of Azure Function
 Azure Cosmos DB exposes a change feed for containers in Azure Cosmos DB.